 When you have completed entering your data, it’s important that you save the file as a CSV.
 To do that in Excel, click “File > Save As” and for the file type select “CSV (Comma Delimited)” from the drop down and then click “Save”.

 From your Bulkly dashboard, you will want to click on the “Content Upload” link and then click on the “Upload Content (CSV)” button.

 From here you can edit and of the items you uploaded.
 When you are ready, you’ll need to select the Twitter account(s) you want to send these updates to as well as how often you want to send them to Buffer.
-Click on the “Send to Buffer” button to move everything in this group to the “Scheduled” queue.
+Click on the “Activate” button to move everything in this group to the “Active” queue.

 Within a few hours your tweets will be dripped into your selected Twitter accounts at the intervals you selected.

 Now if the whole CSV talk was a little much, Bulkly gives you the option to simply create the tweets directly on the site.
-From your “Text Upload” screen, click on the “Create It Online” button and enter the data through the interface.
-To add a new row, just click on the “+” to the right of the row.
+From your “Content Upload” screen, click on the “Add Content Online” button and enter the data through the interface.

 Once your tweets have been posted a handful of times, you can start to export your Twitter data.
 To do this, we will be using the Twitter Analytics account you previously set up.